nus-cs2103-AY2425S1/ip/README.md

 ### Quick Start
 1. Ensure you have Java 17 or above installed in your Computer.
-2. Download the latest .jar file from [Beeboo.jar](https://github.com/rubinnn/ip/releases/tag/A-Jar)
+2. Download the latest .jar file from Beeboo.jar
-2. Double click to open the app, it should immediately open the app for you to use.
+3. Copy the file to the folder you want to use as the home folder for your Beeboo.
+4. Open a terminal and navigate to the folder where the .jar file is located.
+5. Run the command java -jar beeboo.jar-all.jar to start the app.
 ### Features

 #### Adding Todo